Sam-Guliker/oba/README.md

 ### Changing the data
-After getting the data I still need to clean it up so I could use it for the map.The coordinates was a pain.
+After getting the data I still need to clean it up so I could use it for the map.The coordinates was a pain.:unamused:
 I had to go into the string and clean it and seperate the `longitude` and the `latitude`.
- After that I made my own array and pushed the usable data in there.
+ After that I made my own array and pushed the usable data in there.:relieved:
  ```Javascript
  var encodedquery = encodeURIComponent(sparqlquery);